e2xperimental/webdev/_posts/2019-11-20-how-to-run-apache.md

 ---
 layout: post
 title: How to run Apache on an Acer Chromebook R 13
-category: apache
+category: chromebook-linux
-tags: [chromebook-linux, how-to-run]
+tags: [apache, how-to-run]
 ---

+# How to run Apache on an Acer Chromebook R 13

 To start Apache 2, run: